Stay tuned as we’ll teach you how to get precious storage space on your phone: how to get more memory on Android phones?

 You can check how much space the offline maps are taking on your phone by tapping the three-line menu button in the top left corner of the main Google Maps interface, then tapping Offline.

 The storage used by each offline map is displayed below its name.
-Tap the map you want to get rid of and then Delete to cleanup Android storage and get that free space back!
+Tap the map you want to get rid of and then Delete it to cleanup Android storage and get that free space back!

 Uninstall unused Apps

-How to have more memory on Android phone when all the previous steps weren’t enough?
+How to have more memory on an Android phone when all the previous steps weren’t enough?
 Everyone has that app that was barely used within the last months.
 Or maybe you even have a couple or more of those apps you don’t use anymore or rarely use.
 In fact, most people’s phones tend to be overstuffed with a bunch of apps they don’t use at all.

-If you prefer, you can install a dedicated Android cleaner apk that will guide you through an automated clean-up process, suggesting how you can free-up space and what you should do to achieve it.
+If you prefer, you can install a dedicated Android cleaner apk that will guide you through an automated clean-up process, suggesting how you can free up space and what you should do to achieve it.
 Having a good cleanup app for Android may save you some time and it’s also the best option for those who aren’t that comfortable with technology.

 Below, we leave our suggestions for some great Android cleaner software:

-How to get more memory on Android phones?
 Having free space on your phone to properly run the operating system and its apps have key importance.
 And few things are as annoying as finding that your Android phone refuses to install some app you really need because it has no more free storage.

 Knowing how to clean up Android phone internal memory is not that straightforward, and finding the best Android cleanup app is not a simple process between so many options available.